Is San Francisco Law School Accredited?

 Yes.
 San Francisco Law School has been continuously accredited by the State Bar of California since 1937, when accreditation was started.

-Additionally, San Francisco Law School is one of the schools of Alliant International University, which is accredited by the Western Association of Schools and Colleges (WASC).
+Additionally, San Francisco Law School is one of the schools of Alliant International University, which is accredited by the WASC Senior College and University Commission (WSCUC).
 As such, it is approved by the United States Department of Education (DOE) to offer financial assistance to qualified students.

 Is San Francisco Law School approved by the American Bar Association (ABA )?